hritik25/second-principles/docs/_posts/2024-09-08-immigration-part-two.markdown

 hone my niche through rapid hands-on experimentation
  ||
  \/
-in the process, build a public record of "leading expertise" to build leverage for networking with other passionate people in the field - publish impactful, industry-leading work frequently, present it to other practitioners through talks in conferences
+in the process, build a public record of "leading expertise" to build leverage for networking - publish impactful, industry-leading work frequently, present it to other practitioners through talks in conferences
  ||
  \/
 become a tech lead manager, or maybe a product manager if natural inclination guides there